Language Learning in the Digital classroom: Are Online Classes Effective?

 As we’ve discussed elsewhere, it can sometimes be a challenge to get students communicating in the digital classroom, so we expected to find a difference between the opportunities for student communication.
 However, when we compared our online and face-to-face teachers’ perception of the opportunities for practising the unit language, there was little perceived difference (see Figure 1), and while 55% of students reported having more opportunity to practice in in-person classes, encouragingly over 40% responded that they saw no difference between the opportunities offered for practising the unit language between in-person and online classes, a figure we can improve through further teacher training.

-Figure 1: Teacher perception of opportunities of practising unit language
+Figure 1: Teacher perception of opportunities of practicing unit language

 Of course we know that it’s not only important for students to have the opportunity for controlled practice of the unit language, but also to be able to communicate more freely with other students.
 When we look at the results for the teacher perception for opportunities for freer speaking practice, there is a clear distinction between online and face-to-face teachers’ perceptions (see Figure 2).
 This is reflected in the student experience, with only 24% of students feeling that they get similar opportunities for talking freely with other students in online and in-person classes.